Achieve welding automation success

 Today, more companies than ever are automating portions, if not the entirety of their welding operations.
 The reasons are many: to address the welder shortage, improve quality, decrease waste and rework, and/or to increase productivity.
 Not all companies that attempt welding automation, however, are successful.
-In fact, those that begin without a well-thought-out roadmap are risking valuable time and investments and are likely to miss the full benefits of welding automation.
+In fact, those without a roadmap are risking valuable time and investments and can miss the full benefits of automation.

 On the other hand, companies that begin with a careful examination of their welding needs and current processes—including an accurate assessment of workflow and an evaluation of the potential return on investment (ROI) – and develop a detailed plan with clearly established goals are likely to achieve welding automation success.

-On average, labor accounts for approximately 70 percent of any welded part’s cost.
-A welding automation system has the potential for reducing that cost, as a welding robot can typically do the work of two to four people, operating without attention deficits or bad days.
+On average, labor accounts for approximately 70% of any welded part’s cost.
+Automation can reduce that cost, as a welding robot can typically do the work of two to four people.
 Companies cannot, however, simply purchase an automated welding system and let it go.
-A skilled welding operator is needed to program the equipment, which may involve additional training to upgrade his or her skill sets, and may also require alleviating this welding operator of some existing tasks.
+A skilled welding operator must program the equipment, which may involve additional training to upgrade their skill sets.
+It may also require alleviating them of some existing tasks.

 An automated welding system can reduce over-welding, a common and costly occurrence associated with the semi-automatic process.
 For example, if a company has welding operators who weld a bead that is 1/8-inch too large on every pass, it can potentially double the cost of welding (both for labor and for filler metals), and over-welding may adversely affect the integrity of the part.
 Automation can prevent this problem.